JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 **Factory struct canonical naming (`_pypeline_ctype_name`):**

+This is the logical backend key.
+See [Generated VHDL names](#generated-vhdl-names) for the separate source-based presentation; a truncated nested key does not limit the descriptive information available to VHDL rendering.

-The `@struct` decorator immediately stamps a **canonical C type name** on the class that is derived entirely from the class name and field types, with no dependence on the Python variable name used at the call site.
-This allows structs created inside nested factories (where there is no module-level variable name) to have stable, unique names.
+The `@struct` decorator immediately stamps a **canonical C type name** on the class that is derived from the class name, field types and captured factory arguments (in declaration order), with no dependence on the Python variable name used at the call site.
+This allows structs created inside nested factories
+(where there is no module-level variable name) to have stable, unique names.

 **Canonical name rule:**